unicode-org/message-format-wg/spec.md

 implementations SHOULD include at least one output format other than a concatenated string, which is able to represent the resolved type and metadata information of the message's parts.

+# Error Handling

+A MessageFormat implementation MUST provide a formatter interface that will always return at least some fallback representation in the expected target form, despite any errors during its resolution or formatting.
+An implementation SHOULD provide for a side channel of some description for reporting and handling such errors, while still returning output in the expected form.

+The specifics of the error side channel are left for each implementation, but the following string fallback representations MUST be used with any string formatting target.
+In a concatenated string output, any failed parts MUST be preceded by U+007B LEFT CURLY BRACKET `{` and followed by U+007D RIGHT CURLY BRACKET `}` characters.

+## VariableRef

+If a variable is undefined or its resolution or formatting fails for some other reason, represent it with a U+0024 DOLLAR SIGN `$` followed by the variable's resolved path, joined together with a U+002E FULL STOP `.` character between each part.

+## FunctionRef

+If a formatting function is not available, throws an error when called, returns `undefined`, or its resolution or formatting fails for some other reason, represent it with its name followed by the characters U+0028 LEFT PARENTHESIS `(` and U+0029 RIGHT PARENTHESIS `)`.

+An implementation MAY allow for a formatting function to include the resolved values of its arguments between the parenthesis characters, separated by a U+002C COMMA `,` followed by a U+0020 SPACE (SP) ` `.

+## MessageRef

+If a message is not available, is a SelectMessage that does not resolve to any of its cases, or its resolution or formatting fails for some other reason, represent it with a U+002D HYPHEN-MINUS `-` followed by its resolved path, joined together with a U+002E FULL STOP `.` character between each part.
+If the MessageRef included a `res_id` value other than that of the current resource, include it immediately after then hyphen `-`, followed by a U+003A COLON `:`.

+## Alias

+If an alias is not defined or
+its resolution or formatting fails for some other reason, represent it with an U+002A ASTERISK `*` followed by its name.

+## Unknown Pattern Element

+If a message includes a pattern element that is not supported or recognised, represent it with its `type` value.

 # Message Selection

 Message selection is the process of identifying a single message from a set of Message Resources,